XQueryInstitute/Course-Materials/tei-to-html/readme.md

 };
 ```

-These two functions are recursive, meaning that they call each other until the run out of nodes to transform.
+These two functions are recursive, meaning that they call each other until they run out of nodes to transform.
 This pattern walks down all the branches of the tree that you pass in, transforming nodes according to the rules that you put in the typeswitch expression.
 Any node that you wish to transform gets a distinct rule.

-##Sample Code for Folger Digital TExts
+##Sample Code for Folger Digital Texts

 So let's see how this skeletal pattern works in practice.
-Here is some [sample code](tei-to-html.xqy) to transform any Act of Julius Caesar from TEI to HTML.
+Here is some [sample code](https://github.com/XQueryInstitute/Course-Materials/blob/master/tei-to-html/tei-to-html.xqy) to transform any Act of Julius Caesar from TEI to HTML.

 ```xquery
 xquery version "3.0";